I had decided to follow an Oxford University Summer School (2026) on the subject “Understanding Space and Time”.

 Doric Decline and Corinthian Dominance simply means that in the Roman period the Corinthian Order became overwhelmingly popular.

-Doric had its difficulties (e.g. triglyph complications, strict spacing requirements, visually heavy appearance, fewer opportunities for ornaments).
+Doric had its difficulties (e.g. triglyph complications, strict spacing requirements, visually heavy appearance, fewer opportunities for ornaments), and tastes changed.
 Whereas Corinthian had adaptable proportions, richer decoration, easier integration into Roman façades, and greater visual prestige.

 By the 1st century AD, many prestigious Roman buildings employed Corinthian columns almost exclusively.
 The Order became the architectural equivalent of luxury goods.